cfpb/objectified/README.md

 ## Usage

-Add some HTML form elements to your page, e.g.:
+Add some HTML form elements to your page with a `cf-objectify` attribute, e.g.:

 ```html
 <input type="range" min="600" max="840" cf-objectify="credit-score">